Oliver! (film): Plot

 Bumble and Corney visit Brownlow after he begins searching for Oliver's origin.
 They present a locket belonging to Oliver's mother, who arrived at the workhouse penniless and died during childbirth.
-Brownlow recognizes the locket as Emily's and throws the two out for keeping the trinket and information until they could collect a reward for it.
+Brownlow recognizes the locket as Emily's, making Oliver his great-nephew, and throws the two out for keeping the trinket and information until they could collect a reward for it.
 Meanwhile, Sikes forces Oliver to take part in a house robbery.
 The robbery fails when Oliver accidentally awakens the occupants, but he and Sikes get away.
 While they are gone, Nancy, fearful for Oliver's life, goes to Brownlow, confessing her part in Oliver's kidnapping; however, she refuses to name Bill out of loyalty.
 She promises to return Oliver to Brownlow at midnight at London Bridge.
 She then goes to the tavern.
 When Sikes and Oliver appear, Sikes has his dog Bullseye guard the boy.
-Nancy starts up a lively drinking song to distract Sikes, but Bullseye alerts him, who gives chase.
+Nancy starts up a lively drinking song to distract Sikes, but Bullseye alerts him, and Sikes gives chase.

-As Oliver and Nancy depart at London Bridge, Sikes catches up to them and violently bludgeons Nancy.
+As Oliver and Nancy depart at London Bridge, Sikes catches up to them and violently bludgeons Nancy to death.
 Sikes takes off with Oliver, but Bullseye returns to where Nancy has succumbed to her injuries and alerts the police.
 The dog leads Brownlow and an angry mob to the thieves' hideout.
 Sikes arrives there and demands money, as well as confessing that he killed Nancy.
 Upon seeing the approaching mob, the thieves disband and flee.
 Sikes runs off with Oliver, using him as a hostage.
 During the evacuation, Fagin loses his prized possessions, which sink into mud.
 Sikes attempts to flee to an adjacent roof, but is shot dead by the police.
 Fagin makes up his mind to change his ways, but Dodger appears with a stolen wallet.
 The two dance off into the sunrise together, happily determined to live out the rest of their days as thieves, while Oliver returns to Brownlow's home for good.

 Production

+The movie was developed by producer James Woolf and director Lewis Gilbert.
+Woolf died and his brother John took over.
+Gilbert had to go on to another film and Carol Reed stepped in as director.